Sienimetsa/sienimetsa-backend/README.md

 # Sienimetsa-backend
 Backend project for the "Software Project 2" course application.
 This backend project manages mushroom and customer data.
 It functions as the backend for the application's frontend.
 # Features

-(To be added later)
+# Security Features
+- Authentication system for customer and admin users with Password hashing
+- Generates a JWT token upon successful authentication
+- Two Security Filter Chains for admin and customer for handiling endpoints
 # Admin Features
 - Customer data management
 - Mushroom data management

+ (More feattures will be added later)

 # Requirements
 - Java 17
 - PostgreSQL database